parallax background

 About Us

-In Canada, the traditional punitive approaches of the youth justice system often perpetuate cycles of recidivism, failing to address the root causes of youth crime.
-This limits opportunities for rehabilitation and negatively impacts long-term community health.
-Peacebuilders promotes a restorative approach that fosters social connection, encourages rehabilitation and invests in building healthier communities.
-We believe that every young person deserves a chance to be heard, supported and given the opportunity to thrive.
+In Canada, traditional punitive approaches in the youth justice system often perpetuate cycles of recidivism, failing to address the underlying causes of youth crime.
+At Peacebuilders, we champion a restorative approach that fosters social connection, supports youth rehabilitation and invests in building healthier, safer communities.

 Our Core Values